Major second interval

 A major second with C to D on the keyboard.

-Listen to major second interval (C-D):
+Listen to the major second interval (C-D):

 In scales, this interval is the most frequent.
 In major scales, the major second interval is represented five times.
-For example, in C Major (C, D, E, F, G, A, B) the major seconds are C-D, D-E, F-G, G-A and A-B.
+For example, in C Major (C, D, E, F, G, A, B), the major seconds are C-D, D-E, F-G, G-A and A-B.

 The major second is also present in some chords, such as sus2 and add2.
-The number two are pointing out that a second interval is included in the chord.
+The number two is pointing out that a second interval is included in the chord.
 For example, Csus2 consists of the notes C, D, G.

 Ascending major second intervals

-A list with ascending major second intervals:
+A list of ascending major second intervals:

 - C – D